jina-ai/examples/wikipedia-sentences-query-while-indexing/README.md

 ### 🏃 Step 3.
 Running the Flows

-1. In one terminal session, run the command `jinad`.
+1. In one terminal session, run the command `docker run --add-host host.docker.internal:host-gateway \
+           -v /var/run/docker.sock:/var/run/docker.sock \
+           -v /tmp/jinad:/tmp/jinad \
+           -p 8000:8000 \
+           --name jinad \
+           -d jinaai/jina:latest-daemon`.

-    `JinaD` is our platform for running Jina services (Flows, Pods) remotely, wherever you want to run them.
+    [JinaD](https://github.com/jina-ai/jina/blob/master/.github/2.0/cookbooks/Daemon.md) is our platform for running Jina services (Flows, Pods) remotely, wherever you want to run them.
 In this example, we use `JinaD` to serve the two Flows (Index and Query).
 You can read more about it [in the docs](https://docs.jina.ai/chapters/remote/jinad).

 2. In another terminal, run `python app.py -t flows`